MrowrLib/memory_util/README.md

 > _Update the default-registry baseline to the latest commit from https://github.com/microsoft/vcpkg_
 > _Update the MrowrLib/Packages baseline to the latest commit from https://github.com/MrowrLib/Packages_
 > _**Don't forget to include mrowr-log and mrowr-string-format** (these are dependencies of memory_util)_

-## What?

-Some helper functions for reading/writing/searching the current process memory space.

-> _And a helpful `Bytes` utility class for managing your bytes!_

 ## Why?